gstanden/orabuntu-lxc/README.md

 !!! =============================

 Update 2015-12-06:  There are no reboots anymore.
-You just run all the scripts.
-There is a new script too:

   /home/gstanden/Downloads/orabuntu-lxc-master/ubuntu-services.sh

 and this new script is a master script which runs all of the below scripts automatically.
 Note that all of the scripts are individually re-runnable, and the whole set of scripts is also re-runnable, so if you have a failure of one script for any reason, just fix the problem, and re-run that script.
 If you want to re-run the whole set of scripts, just re-run ubuntu-services.sh again to re-run them all.
-Note also the ubuntu-services-3d.sh takes a parameter integer that is the number of containers to create.
+Note also the ubuntu-services-3c.sh takes a parameter integer that is the number of containers to create.
 Edit ubuntu-services.sh to set the parameter for ubuntu-services-3c.sh.

 UPDATE:  You just run the file '/home/gstanden/Downloads/orabuntu-lxc/ubuntu-services.sh' to do the install.